 Putting in more, earlier in the life cycle of your investments, sets you up for greater potential gains down the line as these funds begin to work for you.
 To get the most out of your tax-free ISA allowance for the 19/20 tax year, make all contributions before the 5th April deadline.

 Regular investment plans can take a lot of the hassle out of investing.
 You don’t need to decide when to invest and you don’t need to time the market.
 All you need to decide is how much you want to invest.

 Not only is regular investing simple, but it can actually have financial benefits over time.
 By averaging out the price of an asset, you can lower the total amount you pay for it during periods of volatility – this is called pound cost averaging and we explain it in more detail below.
-The less you pay for an asset, the less the investment needs to grow for you to make a profit.

 There’s another simple way to grow your money; maximising your ISA allowance.
-You can invest up to £20,000 in your ISA each year, and any growth in the value of your money and any income can build up tax free.
+You can invest up to £20,000 in your ISA each year, and any growth in the value of your money and any income can build up tax-free.

 By protecting your money in a tax-efficient wrapper, you can keep all of your profit without handing more than you need to the taxman.

 If you’re looking to secure your financial future for the long-term, we’ve developed three regular investment plans that are popular with investors looking to make the most of their ISA allowance.
 Of course, the ISA allowance could change in the future, the government could increase or decrease it in line with policies that impact savers.
 That makes starting sooner rather than later all the more important.